scrtlabs/SecretNetwork/docs/dev/secret-contracts.md

     pub contract_code_hash: String,
 }
 ```
-`BlockInfo` defines the block height, time, and chain-id at instantiation. `MessageInfo`
+`BlockInfo` defines the current block height, time, and chain-id. `MessageInfo` defines the address which instantiated the contract and possibly funds sent to the contract instantiation.

 `msg`